- The Making A Connection Program (MAC)

 - Services to Older Refugees Program (SORP)

-The purpose of SORP is to provide social and supportive services that assist older refugees aged 60 and older in gaining access to mainstream services within their respective communities so that they may live independently for as long as possible.
-The program provides mainstream outreach to establish and/or expand the working relationships between the contracted service provider agency and the local Office for the Aging (OFA) as well as other relevant local service provider(s) to ensure older refugees will be linked to available services and providers as well as domestic seniors in the community.
+The purpose SORP is to provide social and supportive services that assist older refugees aged 60 and older in gaining access to mainstream services within their respective communities so that they may live independently for as long as possible.
+The program provides outreach to establish and/or expand the working relationships between the contracted service provider agency and the local Office for the Aging (OFA) as well as other relevant local service provider(s) to link older refugees to available services and providers as well as domestic seniors in the community.
 The program also provides case management services to assess the needs of older refugees and provide them with appropriate direct services that are not currently offered, and connect them with available services to effectively meet the needs identified.

 - Unaccompanied Refugee Minors Program (URM)

 The U.S. Department of State identifies refugee children overseas who are eligible for resettlement in the U.S., but do not have a parent or guardian.
 Upon arrival in the U.S., these refugee children are placed into the URM program and they receive refugee foster care and other services and benefits.
 Minor foreign-born trafficking victims identified here in the U.S. may also be accepted into the program, as may Unaccompanied Alien Children who have adjusted to an asylee or special immigrant juvenile status.
 In New York State, URM Program providers are districts located in Onondaga County and Monroe County.
 Each of the social service districts in these two counties contracts for specialized services within their existing foster care system.
 These refugee children remain in the custody of the county within which they reside until they age out of the program.

 - United States Repatriation Program (USRP)